yirichie/portfolio/content/blog/scope-in-javascript/index.md

 In this example, <code>name</code> is defined in the <b>global scope</b> because it is declared outside of a function. "name" is a global variable so you can access it anywhere and as seen in the example, within the function greeting().

-Although it's commonly not recommended, if you absolutely must use a global variable then they are typically declared with CAPITAL letters like so.
+Although it's commonly not recommended, if you absolutely must use a global variable then they are typically declared with capital letters like so.

 ```javascript
 const GLOBAL_NAME = 'Richie';